eyaMtss/tr_app/tunidesign-keycloak-database-federation/README.md

 ## Limitations

     - Do not allow user information update, including password update
-    - Do not support user registration ( not yet)
+    - Do not supports user roles our groups

 ## Custom attributes